isomerpages/seab-corp/news/press-releases/_posts/2024-01-04-post-Release of 2023 Singapore Cambridge GCE O Level Exam Results and 2024 Joint Admissions Exercise.md

 (ITE) may do so via the Joint Admissions Exercise (JAE) using their GCE O-Level examination results.</p>
 <p>6.
 Eligible school and private candidates&nbsp;will receive a digital
-copy of Form A1 via their registered email addresses from 2.00pm on Thursday, 11 January 2024.
+copy of <u>Form A</u><sup>1</sup> via their registered email addresses from 2.00pm on Thursday, 11 January 2024.
 All candidates eligible for JAE may also download a copy of Form A from the JAE-Internet System (JAE-IS) during the application period.</p>
 <p>7.
 The JAE-IS will be accessible from 4.00pm on Thursday, 11 January 2023,
-to 4.00pm on Tuesday, 16 January 2023 for applicants to submit their course choices through the JAE website at www.moe.gov.sg/jae.
+to 4.00pm on Tuesday, 16 January 2023 for applicants to submit their course choices through the JAE website at <a href="https://www.moe.gov.sg/jae" rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/jae</a>.
 Applicants are strongly encouraged to use the JAE worksheet (www.moe.gov.sg/jaeworksheet) before submitting their online application.
 The JAE-IS can be accessed using Singpass.&nbsp;Applicants can find more information on the following MOE websites:</p>
-<p>JAE website for more details on the JAE (www.moe.gov.sg/jae)</p>
+<p>JAE website for more details on the JAE (<a href="http://www.moe.gov.sg/jae" rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/jae</a>)</p>
 <p>SchoolFinder for details of the offerings by and previous entry score
-ranges for JCs and MI (www.moe.gov.sg/schoolfinder)</p>
+ranges for JCs and MI (<a href="https://www.moe.gov.sg/schoolfinder" rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/schoolfinder</a>)</p>
 <p>CourseFinder for courses offered by the polytechnics and ITE, based on
-aggregate type and area of interest (www.moe.gov.sg/coursefinder)</p>
+aggregate type and area of interest (<a href="http://www.moe.gov.sg/coursefinder" rel="noopener noreferrer nofollow" target="_blank">www.moe.gov.sg/coursefinder</a>)</p>
 <p><strong>Application Results</strong>
 </p>
 <p>8.
 The posting results of the JAE application are scheduled for release